ravibhagavandas/amazon-freertos/vendors/microchip/boards/GettingStarted_With SAME54.md

 **Note**

-The Amazon FreeRTOS project for this device is based on MPLAB Harmony v3.
+The FreeRTOS project for this device is based on MPLAB Harmony v3.
 To build the project, you need to use versions of the MPLAB tools that are compatible with Harmony v3, like v2.40 or higher of the MPLAB XC32 Compiler and the latest MPLAB IDE.

 1. Install [Python version 3.x](https://www.python.org/downloads/) or later.
 2. Install the MPLAB X IDE: